EXAM Formats EXPLAINED

 4. the anatomy "spotter" examination Explained

 Anatomy is often tested using “spotter” exams.
 Such exams require students to be able to identify bones, joints, nerves, vessels, and other bodily structures on cadavers.
 Usually, pins or other forms of markers will be placed on the structure, or structures are isolated from the body.
 Students are then required to either name these structures or answer a question based on this structure.
 Different universities run the “spotter” differently.
 One way the “spotter” is run is by having up to 50 structures placed strategically around a room.
 Students will have set amount of time for each question e.g. 30 seconds.
 When the buzzer sounds at every interval, students rotate around the room to answer the next question.

 How to prepare

-Atlases are very helpful when learning anatomy as they are systematic and clear in labeling each structure.
+Atlases are very helpful when learning anatomy as they are systematic and clear in labelling each structure.
+Netter's Atlas of Human Anatomy and Gray's Atlas of Anatomy are the most popular options.
 However, to study for the “spotter”, it is vital that you familiarise yourself with the actual prosections or diagrams of cadavers as it often comes as quite a shock to students when they realise that arteries, veins, and nerves actually look quite similar in real life when they are not labeled red, blue, and yellow respectively!
 This Online Human Anatomy Quiz is great for quizzing yourself using images of cadavers.
 If you don't have free access to models or prosections, many students swear by the Essential Anatomy app and use it as a 3D virtual atlas - this is great for familiarising yourself with bones or structures that are difficult to visualise (these bones are usually in the skull!).
 Make sure you know where structures lie in relation to each other, where important foramina are located, and what passes through each foramen.
 Most importantly, don’t forget your dermatomes and myotomes because these are easy marks!